FAQ

 Which cat litter is best for multi-cat households?+

-Our Cassava + Tofu Blend (70:30 cassava + pea-fiber tofu) in a 36 lb family pack, with 1.5% activated carbon for odor lock.
+Our House Blend (70:30 cassava + pea-fiber tofu) in a 36 lb family pack, with 1.5% activated carbon for odor lock.
 Cassava handles the clumping volume from multiple cats; pea-fiber tofu softens the pellet for paw comfort; activated carbon binds ammonia.
-Daily scooping is non-negotiable in multi-cat homes — no litter type changes that.
+Daily scooping is non-negotiable in multi-cat homes.
+No litter type changes that.

 Safety & Testing